Zucker School of Medicine at Hofstra/Northwell Internal Medicine Residency Program at Danbury Hospital

 Wellness

 As medical residents, we understand that despite a strong passion for what we do, work fatigue can take over.
-Therefore, our program works actively to make sure wellness is a vital component of our day-to-day responsibilities.
+Therefore, our program works actively to make sure wellness is a vital component of our day-to-day responsibilities and our program strives to maintain work-life balance.

 Firstly, we strive to ease the transition of new interns into residency life by the creation of the “Big-Brother/Big-Sister” program whereby senior residents serve as both work and life mentors to their juniors.
 Our program supplants work weeks with open-feedback such as “Team Huddles” whereby anyone in the team can express regular workflow feedback, whether seniors to juniors and vice versa.
 Regular “Town Halls” with the Chief Residents allow residents to receive regular residency updates, express concerns, and have regular interaction.
 Access to the hospital’s Goldstone Caregiver Center allows residents to find a quiet spot to clear their mind in a calming and relaxing atmosphere.